AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 ## Step 2: Add the project credentials in Adobe Campaign {#add-credentials-campaign}

-To add the project credentials in Adobe Campaign, run the following command as neolane user on all the containers of the campaign instance command to insert the Technical Account credentials in the instance configuration file.
+To add the project credentials in Adobe Campaign, run the following command as neolane user on all the containers of the Adobe Campaign instance to insert the **[!UICONTROL Technical Account]** credentials in the instance configuration file.

 ```
 nlserver config -instance:<instance name> -setimsjwtauth:Organization_Id/Client_Id/Technical_Account_ID[/Client_Secret[/Base64_encoded_Private_Key]]